What is G-20?:

 - Increasing Socio-economic disparity between the nations leads to unease in decision making which is added on by incapability of some G-20 nations to keep up economic globalization.

-It can be safely concluded that G-20 is certainly beneficial for identifying economical goals and achieving them realistically.
-But at the same time it is important for the G-20 structure to become more transparent and accountable and hence improve global governance.
+G-20 is certainly beneficial for identifying economical goals and achieving them realistically.
+But at the same time, it is important for the G-20 structure to become more transparent and accountable and hence improve global governance.

 Copyright @ Group Discussion Ideas.